cconover/featured-image-caption/readme.txt

 Initial release.

 == Changelog ==

+= 0.3.0 =
+Dedicated fields for image source attribution.
+When formatted text is requested, the source information has its own CSS class.

 = 0.2.0 =
 * SYNTAX CHANGE: The theme function cc_featured_image_caption() no longer needs to be used with `echo` but instead defaults to echo.
 If you'd like to return the result, add `false` as an argument for the function like so: `cc_featured_image_caption( false );`